martian-lang/martian-docs/content/storage-management/index.md

 If a stage is marked volatile it is eligible for volatile data removal once all stages which depend on it are complete.
-When the "VDR killer" is invoked, all file data owned by the stage will be deleted, freeing up disk space.
+When the "VDR killer" is invoked, all data files owned by the stage will be deleted (except those files specified in output parameters of the top-level pipeline), freeing up disk space.
 Job metadata is retained, and the total amount of freed space is recorded.

-If the top-level pipeline output is bound to one of the outputs of a stage, the `volatile` flag for that call is ignored.

 In `--vdrmode=rolling`, the VDR killer is invoked whenever any stage completes.
 In `--vdrmode=post` it is invoked when the pipeline completes.